 Bob Preston: 10:16 Safety net.
 Yeah.

 Derek Merrill: 10:17 Yeah.
 So, we're seeing that light bulb moment went off in terms of, we always like to joke, you know, and we're so grateful for this, you know, COVID really was a free Superbowl commercial for LeaseLock.
-That's running daily to multifamily and management and operator side.
+That's running daily to multifamily and the San Diego property management and operator side.
 And because it's really a, you know, a woken them to, wow, I am really at risk here of this changing future environment that I'm entering into.
 And it looks like it's not going to be a V. I mean, the market will tell you otherwise, but from a real perspective of the economy starts and stops here.
 It looks like it's changed significantly.
 And so now that that really a flight to safety with insurance and we’re lease insurance, right.
 And when you think about $5,000 on every lease that gives you warm, you know, all the warm fuzzies now on the demand side that is, has even a bigger impact because of affordability.
 People are wiped out, it looks like they're using the cash that they have with this, um, unemployment and the cares act, um, to pay their rent, which has been good.
 Um, but any savings, they had anything cash, they had to create mobility, um, toward deposits is gone.
 And so now you have this really it's, it's really now a requirement to help renters get over these hurdles that prevent them from getting into the apartments that they should.

 Bob Preston: 11:42 I'm a believer that landlord tenant law is going to change forever.
 I mean, I think that there are just some more common sense aspects to all this that we're learning from COVID-19 that are to have a long-term play as states start to look at the impact this has had on tenants, uh, financial hardship and affordability kind of like you've already addressed.
 In fact, I don't know if you're familiar with NARPM on the National Association of Residential Property Managers, but I wrote an article that's going to be published in July.
 And it was about the financial impact of COVID-19 and some of the property management policies.
 We still see out there in terms of zero tolerance, right.
 We have zero tolerance for people who are not paying their rent on time.
 And it's sort of like, well, you know, you hear this thing.
 Well, Hey, we're all in this together right for COVID-19.
 And then you hear people still talking about that as property managers, you're kind of going, wait a minute, we're all in this together.
 How does that fly?
 Right.
 We have eviction moratoriums.
 We have, um, these financial hardships for tenants that are real, not just, you know, you can't, you can't just go out and demand that they pay their rent in today's market.
 So what are the alternatives?
 And I think things like this are going to have a long-term play and the, you know, and being a landlord and probably a landlord tenant line on every single state.